-It’s important to prep furniture before painting.
+There is always something wrong with used furniture.
+No way around it.
+It’s important to prepare furniture before painting it and the paint process will go much smoother.
 I write a lot of posts on painting furniture and I usually share most if not all of the makeover details.
 But I guess I’ve been leaving out some important info.

 A nice lady named Marsha sent me an email and this is part of what she had to say……”one question I never seem to see addressed all over Pinterest on how-to pages is whether or not a particular project required the original piece to be sanded or stripped of varnish”.

 Huh, I don’t know about all over Pinterest, but I haven’t been including that info in my posts.
 I replied to Marsha’s email with the prep details for the particular project she asked about.
 Since I’ve been remiss……. this post is about things I do to prep furniture for painting.

 One of my great deals from the Nashville Flea Market.
 I started work on this piece Sunday, so I took photos as I was doing the prep work on it.
 All furniture projects are different.
 What needs repairing on one piece may be fine on another.
 There will be major differences in vintage furniture and newer furniture because they are made differently.

 As you’ve probably noticed on your own furniture, sometimes a furniture drawer fits better in one slot than it does in another.
 And paint on the drawer edges will make them fit differently too.